 If you are considering plastic surgery or non-surgical cosmetic treatments, we would love to hear from you.
 You can visit our gallery to see before and after photos of our patients, and don't hesitate to contact the only dedicated plastic surgery outpatient center in East Tennessee, to research procedures and treatments by Dr. Hall, and to learn about pricing information.

-Dr. Jason Hall is a double board-certified plastic surgeon who completed his surgical training in Texas, followed by a fellowship in facial surgery at Stanford.
+Dr. Jason Hall is a board-certified plastic surgeon who completed his surgical training in Texas, followed by a fellowship in facial surgery at Stanford.
 In 2015, he established his practice in his hometown of Knoxville after practicing in Houston, TX for five years.
 He is married with two daughters.